Corset: Fetish

 Aside from fashion and medical uses, corsets are also used in sexual fetishism, most notably in Bondage/Discipline/Sado-Masochism (BDSM).
 In BDSM, a submissive may be required to wear a corset, which would be laced very tightly and restrict the wearer to some degree.
 A dominant may also wear a corset, often black, but for entirely different reasons, such as aesthetics.
 A specially designed corset, in which the breasts and vulva are exposed, can be worn during "vanilla sex" or BDSM activities.
 Dress historian David Kunzle argues in his work Fashion and Fetishism that historical usage of the corset had a fetishistic dimension as some wearers reported feeling sexual pleasure from the use of the garment, and the corseted waist was highly sexualized by men and women alike.

 Medical

 A corset brace is a lumbar support that is used in the prevention and treatment of lower-back pain.
 They can also be prescribed to patients healing from spinal surgery.
 A corset brace resembles a historical corset, but is typically made with elastic fabric and plastic boning to allow for more flexibility.
 Metal boning may be used if more rigidity is needed.
 Artist Andy Warhol was shot in 1968 and never fully recovered; he wore a corset for the rest of his life.
+Historically, metal corsets have been used by doctors to correct issues with posture.